 To focus on food safety issues of public health significance and the enhancement of the industry's understanding of these issues.

-FOOD PROTECTION COMMITTEE Food Safety Email Group
+Join the Food Safety Email Group

 FDA Releases the 2013 Food Code.
 The update is a model for state, city, county, tribal, territorial agencies and industry.
 Learn more>>